Football in South Korea: Relationships with English football

 Since Tottenham Hotspur signed South Korean striker Son Heung-min in 2015, the club has been the most supported English Premier League club in South Korea.
 Previously, Manchester United was the most popular club in South Korea due to South Korean former midfielder Park Ji-sung.
 In 2020, a poll of South Koreans aged 16 to 69 found that 21.4% of respondents supported Tottenham Hotspur, compared to just 6.1% who supported Manchester United.
 In 2024, a survey of football fans from eight countries across the Americas, Asia and Europe found that 42.3% of South Korean football fans were Tottenham Hotspur supporters.

+Attendances

+The average attendance per top-flight football league season and the club with the highest average attendance: